-But after months of extensive downtime I decided to switch to A2 hosting (affiliate link) in January 2014.
+But after months of extensive downtime I decided to switch to A2 hosting (affiliate) in January 2014.
 I’ve been more than happy with A2 Hosting’s service and support.
-Their SSD servers are well-equipped to handle WordPress sites and their A2 Optimized Plugin has added an additional performance boost.
+Their SSD servers are well-equipped to handle WordPress sites.

 There are other excellent hosting companies as well as companies that specialize in managed WordPress hosting.
 Do your homework and find the right solution for you.
 Your hosting provider should have the proper environment to help optimize WordPress.